pixavier/mqtt4snap/README.md

 There are several [MQTT public free server/brokers](https://iotbyhvm.ooo/mqtt-public-brokers) for rapid testing purpose, provide by Mosquitto ([test.mosquitto.org](https://test.mosquitto.org)), Eclipse Projects ([mqtt.eclipseprojects.io](https://mqtt.eclipseprojects.io/)), HiveMQ ([broker.hivemq.com](https://www.hivemq.com/mqtt/public-mqtt-broker/)) or EMQX ([www.emqx.com/en/mqtt/public-mqtt5-broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker)).
 Never use these servers for production.
 One way to start is using [Mosquitto](https://mosquitto.org) on your own server, which is a popular open-source option available for Linux, Windows and Mac, fast and easy to install.
 For accessing directly to a MQTT broker from a browser, [WebSockets support must be activated on the broker](http://www.steves-internet-guide.com/mqtt-websockets).
 To monitor de broker activity, [MQTT Explorer](http://mqtt-explorer.com) is an excellent free tool.

-Snap *!* can be considered a block-based [low-code programming language](https://upcommons.upc.edu/handle/2117/363087?locale-attribute=en), unlike [Node-RED](https://cookbook.nodered.org/mqtt/connect-to-broker), that can be regarded as a flow-based low-code tool.
+Snap<em>!</em> can be considered a block-based [low-code programming language](https://upcommons.upc.edu/handle/2117/363087?locale-attribute=en), unlike [Node-RED](https://cookbook.nodered.org/mqtt/connect-to-broker), that can be regarded as a flow-based low-code tool.

 ## [Hello World!](http://extensions.snap.berkeley.edu/snap/snap.html#run:http://raw.githubusercontent.com/pixavier/mqtt4snap/master/examples/HelloWorld.xml)
-This Hello World! example shows how Snap *!* can help to implement PubSub-based architectures with frictionless user experience.
+This Hello World! example shows how Snap<em>!</em> can help to implement PubSub-based architectures with frictionless user experience.
 The example can be extended with IoT devices like [this one based on ESP32](https://wokwi.com/projects/344419550728553044) (device Digital Twin in this case).

 ## Blocks and usage